torproject/onionbalance/docs/design.md

 client connects to the public onion service they select one of the introduction points at random.
 When the introduction circuit completes the user is connected to the corresponding backend instance.

-* **Management Server**: is the machine running the Onionbalance daemon.
-It needs to have access to the onion service private key corresponding for the desired onion address.
-This is the public onion address that users will request.

-  This machine can be located geographically isolated from the machines hosting the onion service content.
-It does not need to serve any content.

-* **Backend Instance**: each backend application server runs a Tor onion service with a unique onion service key.

 ## Retrieving Introduction Point Data